Dynamical Models for Random Simplicial Complexes: Introduction

-Bianconi, Rahmede, and other co-authors have introduced a number of other models of dynamical simplicial complexes (\cite{bianconi2015ComplexQN_1}, \cite{bianconirahmedezhihao_2}, \cite{bianconicourtney_3}, \cite{bianconi2016NetworkGW_4}, \cite{bianconirahmede2017_5}, \cite{bianconi_selection_mechanisms}).
-Their model of \emph{Complex Quantum Network Manifolds (CQNMs)} described in \cite{bianconi2015ComplexQN_1} in dimension $d > 0$ is a generalisation of the Random Apollonian Network with parameter $d' = d-1$.
-Vertices are equipped with i.i.d.\ weights (called \emph{energies} in this context) and each $(d-1)$-face $\sigma$ of the evolving $d$-dimensional simplicial complex has energy $\epsilon_{\sigma}$ which is equal to the sum of the energies of its vertices.
-The simplicial complex evolves in the same way as the Random Apollonian network, with the only difference being that at each time-step, a new vertex selects an active $(d-1)$-face $\sigma$ with probability proportional to $e^{-\beta \epsilon_\sigma}$ (where $\beta \geq 0$ is a fixed constant) instead of uniformly at random.
-In \cite{bianconi2015ComplexQN_1}, they argue that when $d=2$ the underlying graph has degree distribution with exponential tail whilst, when $d\geq 3$ the degree distribution follows a power law with exponent that depends on $d, \beta$ and the distribution of the weights.
+\miscchange{Specific implementations of this idea were introduced by Bianconi, Rahmede, and other co-authors motivated by applications in physics (\cite{bianconi2015ComplexQN_1,bianconirahmedezhihao_2, bianconicourtney_3,bianconi2016NetworkGW_4, bianconirahmede2017_5,bianconi_selection_mechanisms}).
+(For example, random triangulations have been considered in the context of quantum gravity~\cite{agistein}}.)
+The model of \emph{Complex Quantum Network Manifolds (CQNMs)} described in \cite{bianconi2015ComplexQN_1} in dimension $d > 1$ can be viewed as a generalisation of the Random Apollonian Network, where vertices are equipped with independent, identically distributed (i.i.d.) weights (called \emph{energies} in this context) and each $(d-1)$-face $\sigma$ of the evolving $d$-dimensional simplicial complex has energy $\epsilon_{\sigma}$ given by the sum of the energies of its vertices.
+The simplicial complex evolves in the same way as the Random Apollonian network, with the only difference being that at each time-step, a new vertex selects an active $(d-1)$-face $\sigma$ with probability proportional to $e^{-\beta \epsilon_\sigma}$ (where $\beta \geq 0$ is a fixed constant, usually interpreted as the ``inverse temperature'') instead of uniformly at random.
+In \cite{bianconi2015ComplexQN_1}, the authors argue that when $d=2$ the underlying graph has degree distribution with exponential tail whilst, when $d\geq 3$ the degree distribution follows a power law with exponent that depends on $d, \beta$ and the distribution of the weights.
 In this paper, we verify a rigorous version of this result when the energies are bounded (see Subsection \ref{sec:tails}).

-In \cite{bianconi2016NetworkGW_4}, Bianconi and Rahmede introduce a more general model called the \emph{network geometry with flavour (NGFs)}.
-A particular case of this model encompasses a model similar to CQNMs, where the selected face at each time-step is not deactivated, so that all faces remain active throughout the evolution of the model.
-In \cite{bianconi2016NetworkGW_4}, they claim the existence of a degree distribution following a power law for all $d > 1$ in this case.
-We also prove a version of this result in this paper (see Subsection \ref{sec:tails}).
-There are many other models of random simplicial complexes, and for more details see the review articles by Kahle \cite{kahle2013} and Bobrowski and Kahle \cite{bobrowskikahle}.